UBakaliya/JobFit-Analyzer/README.md

 - [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) - Library used for generating and verifying JWTs for user authentication.
 - [MongoDB](https://www.mongodb.com/) - NoSQL database used to store user information and resume analysis data.

-## Contact

-If you have any questions or inquiries, please feel free to reach out to us at your_email@example.com.